An up to date list of commonly asked questions and answers regarding the UA Scholarship.

 What is the Award amount and term?

-The UA Scholars Award is an $11,000 scholarship to the University of Alaska.
-Recipients will receive $1375 per semester for a total of eight semesters or within five years after the Scholars graduation from high school, as long as they maintain eligibility.
+The UA Scholars Award is a $12,000 scholarship to the University of Alaska.
+Recipients will receive $1500 per semester for a total of eight semesters or within five years after the Scholars graduation from high school, as long as they maintain eligibility.
 The UA Scholars Award is not tied to the cost of tuition.

 Is the UA Scholars Award a full-ride scholarship?

 The UA Scholars Award is not a full-ride scholarship; however, the award goes a long way toward the cost of an education at the University of Alaska.
-Each semester you attend UA, you receive $1375 to help cover your educational expenses.
+Each semester you attend UAA, you receive $1500 to help cover your educational expenses.

 Does the Award expire?